OuYag/faster-than-ctpn-a-novel-poster-text-detector/README.md

 # poster-text-detector

-We have develop a text detector for poster. here is some detect samples.
+We have develop a text detector for poster. here is some detected samples.

 ### what problem we have solve:
 - detect long chinese text.